Introduction to DC0079

 The DC0079 programme aims to reduce the likelihood of large amounts of distributed generation being lost on system disturbance by making changes to settings in G59 relays to reduce the sensitivity to tripping, and to migrate any relays still using Vector Shift onto Rate of Change of Frequency (ROCOF)

-National Grid ESO and the DNOs/iDNOs will shortly start to send out invitations to participate in the programme.
+National Grid ESO and the DNOs/iDNOs is starting to send out invitations to participate in the programme.
 The set of slides below provided by National Grid ESO and the Energy Networks Association, on behalf of all DNOs/iDNOs gives the background to the programme, as well as the proposed method and timescales of implementation.

 The Energy Networks Association has published a webpage (link below) to provide more information.